HSF/hsf.github.io/_gsocproposals/2022/proposal_QMLHEP4.md

 Discovery of new physics requires the identification of rare signals against immense backgrounds.
 Development of machine learning methods will greatly enhance our ability to achieve this objective.
 However, with this ever-growing volume of data in the near future, current machine learning algorithms will require large computing resources and excessive computing time to achieve good performance.
 Quantum Computing in Qubit platform, where qubits are used instead of bits in classical computer, has the potential to improve the time complexity of classical algorithms.

 With this project we seek to implement Quantum Machine Learning methods for LHC HEP analysis based on Google TensorFlow Quantum (“TF Quantum is an open source library for quantum machine learning”).
 This will enhance the ability of the HEP community to use Quantum Machine Learning methods.
-In addition, we also would like to develop a common QML interface for HEP which can support different quantum frameworks such as TensorFlow Quantum.
+In addition, if possible, we also would like to develop a common QML interface for HEP which can support different quantum frameworks such as TensorFlow Quantum.

 ## Duration

 Total project length: 175 hours.

 ## Task ideas
-  * Implement a Quantum Graph Neural Network (QCNN) method based on Google Tensorflow Quantum framework.
+  * Implement a Quantum Variational Autoencoder (QVAE) method based on Google Tensorflow Quantum framework.
-  * Apply the quantum machine learning method to a benchmark high-energy physics analysis and benchmark the quantum machine learning performance compared to classical machine learning methods
+  * Apply the quantum machine learning method to one LHC flagship physics channel (e.g. double-Higgs production).
+Compare the quantum machine learning performance to the classical machine learning performance.

 ## Expected results
-  * Trained Quantum Graph Neural Network with TensorFlow Quantum framework.
+  * Trained Quantum Variational Autoencoder method based on Google TensorFlow Quantum framework.
-  * Apply the Quantum Machine Learning method to LHC physics analysis and compare to classical machine learning methods.
+  * Successfully apply the Quantum Machine Learning method to LHC physics analyses and obtain performance benchmarks to compare to classical machine learning methods.

 ## Test